Support: Resources and Services here for you

 Disbursements of your scholarships and other financial aid are maintained: log into your student space to track payments.

-For all questions concerning the CVEC or your DSE, you can contact the CROUS via your online area.
+For all questions concerning your DSE, you can contact the CROUS via your online space.

 Residence Permits or titre de séjour